anders88/jsonbuddy/README.md

 0.12.0  | PutAll feature and parse from Base64
 0.13.0  | Static fields are not used in JsonGeneration.
 PojoMapping rule supporting Enum.
 Better handling of null values in DynamicInterface mapping
 0.13.1  | Bugfix.
 Fixes issue #26 and #27
+0.13.2  | Bugfix.
+Generate objects that overridesjsongeneration when putting to jsonobject

 # Licence